 Exports in Canada averaged 24313.49 CAD Million from 1971 until 2022, reaching an all time high of 69319.70 CAD Million in June of 2022 and a record low of 1366.00 CAD Million in February of 1971.
 This page provides the latest reported value for - Canada Exports - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Canada Exports - data, historical chart, forecasts and calendar of releases - was last updated on January of 2023.

-Exports in Canada is expected to be 50500.00 CAD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Exports in Canada to stand at 49500.00 in 12 months time.
-In the long-term, the Canada Exports is projected to trend around 53000.00 CAD Million in 2020, according to our econometric models.
+Exports in Canada is expected to be 64500.00 CAD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Canada Exports is projected to trend around 68445.00 CAD Million in 2024 and 70439.00 CAD Million in 2025, according to our econometric models.